Arkojeet-glitched/BLOG_ARTICLE_AI/README.md

 ---

-## ⚙️ Core API Integrations

-The autonomy of this platform relies on two major API integrations executing within a GitHub Actions workflow:
+## How the Automation Works

+Two APIs do the heavy lifting inside the GitHub Actions workflow:

-### 1. Google Gemini API (`@google/generative-ai`)
+### 1. Google Gemini API
-- **Use Case:** Autonomous Content Generation.
-- **Implementation:** A script (`scripts/update-content.js`) is triggered daily.
-It connects to the Gemini API (using a secure fallback loop between `gemini-3.1-flash` and `gemini-2.5-flash`) and uses a specialized prompt to research the last 24 hours of global AI news.
-- **Output:** The API returns a highly formatted JSON object containing punchy, character-driven summaries and verified source URLs, which is then written directly into the `src/data/content.json` file.
+Used for generating the daily news content.
+A script called `scripts/update-content.js` runs every day, calls the Gemini API, and asks it to research the last 24 hours of AI news.
+It tries `gemini-3.1-flash` first and falls back to `gemini-2.5-flash` if needed.
+The result is a JSON file with summaries and source links that gets written straight into `src/data/content.json`.

-### 2. SendGrid Email API (`@sendgrid/mail`)
+### 2. SendGrid Email API
-- **Use Case:** System Notifications.
-- **Implementation:** Immediately after the Gemini API successfully updates the content and GitHub Actions commits the new data, a secondary script (`scripts/send-notification.js`) is triggered.
-- **Output:** It parses the newly generated JSON file and dispatches a stylized HTML email to the repository owner, notifying them that the "Intelligence Report" has been successfully updated and deployed.
+Once the content is updated and committed, a second script (`scripts/send-notification.js`) sends me an HTML email letting me know the update went through.
+Nothing fancy, just so I know it worked.

 ---

-*Built with speed, precision, and complete autonomy.*
+*This whole thing started as a basic HTML page.
+Pretty happy with where it ended up.*